Seabreeze Adventures, Vancouver Whale Watch, Prince of Whales and Wild Whales Vancouver are tour companies that offer whale watching excursions.

 Whale watching excursions with Seabreeze Adventures cost about $145 to $150 per adult (plus taxes).
 Their main boats are semi-enclosed and hold up to 23 passengers.
 For the last couple of years they have also operated a smaller open-air 12-passenger Zodiac.

-As of March 2021, facemasks are required by everyone on board a Seabreeze Adventures boat because of COVID-19.
+As of March 2022, passengers and crew must wear face masks on board a Seabreeze Adventures boat because of COVID-19.
 The company has a 4 Star rating on Yelp.
 TripAdvisor, meanwhile, gives it 4.5 Stars (which is likely more accurate given the higher number of reviews).

 See the Sea Breeze Adventures website for more information.